main-branch/create_github_release/README.md

 For this use case, let's assume the following:

 * the default branch is `main` (this is the HEAD branch returned by `git remote show origin`)
-* the current version of the gem is `0.1.0` (as returned by `semverify current`)
+* the current version of the gem is `0.1.0` (as returned by `gem-version-boss current`)

-If a different first version number is desired, update the version number in the source code making sure that `semverify current` returns the desired version number.
+If a different first version number is desired, update the version number in the source code making sure that `gem-version-boss current` returns the desired version number.
 Then commit the change to the default branch on the remote before running this script.